saurabhjdsingh/Credit-Approval-System/README.md

 1. `python3 -m venv env`
 2. `source env/bin/active`
-     > This command can be different for non-Linux computer

 # Clone this project (Kindly clone this repository into the parent folder)
 $ git clone https://github.com/saurabhjdsingh/Credit-Approval-System